|

 meaning "honorary."

-English name derived from the vocabulary word, itself an abbreviated form of
+English name derived from the vocabulary word fancy, which is a contracted form of

 Chinese unisex name meaning "fragrance" for